jeskew/psr6-encrypting-decorator/README.md

 );
 ```

-> The certificates can be a valid x509 certificate, a path to a PEM-encoded
+> The certificate can be a valid x509 certificate, a path to a PEM-encoded
 certificate file (the path must be prefaced with `file://`), or a PEM-encoded
 certificate string.
 The private key can be a path to a PEM-encoded private key
 file (the path must be prefaced with `file://`), or a PEM-encoded certificate